 Many courses also have a recommended reading level that may be attained on the SWC Reading Assessment prior to enrollment.

 Who Should be Assessed

-Assessment is strongly recommended if you indicate on your admissions application that your primary educational objective at Southwestern College is:
+Assessment is strongly recommended, and usually required, if you indicate on your admissions application that your primary educational objective at Southwestern College is:

 - Associate Degree